+Contact Information and Signatures

+SEA Contact (Name and Position): Telephone:

+Richard Woods, State School Superintendent (404) 657-1175

+E

-Contact Information and Signatures SEA Contact (Name and Position): Telephone: Richard Woods, State School Superintendent (404) 657-1175 Mailing Address: Email Address: ivialing Address.
-Email Address.
-2066 Twin Towers East 205 Jesse Hill Jr. Dr. SE Atlanta, GA 30334 rwoods@doe.k12.ga.us By signing this document, I assure that: To the best of my knowledge and belief, all information and data correct.
-The SEA will submit a comprehensive set of assurances secretary, including the assurances in ESEA section 8304.
-Consistent with ESEA section 8302(b)(3), the SEA will meet the r and 8501 regarding the participation of private school children a Authorized SEA Representative (Printed Name) Telephone: Richard L. Woods (404) 657-1175 Signature of Authorized SEA Representative Date: Richard Words September 18, 2017 Governor (Printed Name) Date SEA provided plan to the The Honorable Governor Nathan Deal Governor under ESEA section 8540: The Honorable dovernor Nathan Bear August 14, 2017 Signature of Governor Date:
+Mailing Address: Email Address:

+2066 Twin Towers East 205 Jesse Hill Jr. Dr. SE Atlanta, GA 30334 rwoods@doe.k12.ga.us

+By signing this document, I assure that:

+To the best of my knowledge and belief, all information and data correct.
+The SEA will submit a comprehensive set of assurances a Secretary, including the assurances in ESEA section 8304.
+Consistent with ESEA section 8302(b)(3), the SEA will meet the r at a date and time established by the

+and 8501 regarding the participation of private school children a ·

+Authorized SEA Representative (Printed Name) Telephone:

+Richard L. Woods (404) 657-1175

+Signature of Authorized SEA Representative Date:

+Richard Words September 18, 2017

+Governor (Printed Name) Date SEA provided plan to the

+The Honorable Governor Nathan Deal Governor under ESEA section 8540:

+August 14, 2017

+Signature of Governor Date: